Prelog Chow rings and degenerations: Interaction with the Gross-Siebert programme

 The action of $\Gamma$ on $\Xi_\varphi$ induces an action of $\Gamma$ on $\Sigma$ by

 The quotient

 gives the degeneration of abelian varieties $\XX \to {\rm Spec} \, \C[t]/t^{k+1}$ over a thickened point.
-Using \cite{RS20}, it can be extended to an analytic family.
+Using \cite[Theorem 4.4]{RS20}, it can be extended to an analytic family.

 Next, we describe the prelog 1-cycles of Example \ref{eexestrict} from the dual intersection complex of Figure \ref{fdicexestrict}.
 Denote by $\Sigma$ the corresponding fan.
 The cone over the dual intersection complex is actually the tropicalization of the family.
-Moreover, a curve in the general fiber will degenerate to a prelog curve in the special fiber.
-By functoriality, the tropicalization of the prelog curve then maps to the dual intersection complex.
-In other words, the prelog 1-cycles are grouped according to their associated tropical curves.
+Moreover, we can look at the tropicalization of a family of curves in the family.
+By functoriality, the tropicalization of the family of curves maps to the dual intersection complex.
+In other words, a family of curves limits to both prelog 1-cycles in the prelog Chow group of the central fibre, and tropical curves in the dual intersection complex.
 A priori, tropical curves are decorated by homology classes at their vertices, but since the components of the central fiber are toric, its Chow groups are identified with singular homology.

-So in degree 1 we can associate to generators of the prelog Chow lowest degree tropical curves.
+Consider a family of curves in the degeneration that over a very general fibre specialises to a generator of ${\rm CH}_1(E\times E)$.
+This family determines both an element of the prelog Chow group of the central fibre, and a tropical curves.
 In fact, let $\Sigma_E$ be the fan in $\R^2$ whose rays are generated by $(m,1)$ for $m\in\Z$, which by projection to the second component admits a natural morphism to the fan of $\A^1$.
 Taking the quotient by the action that identifies the rays $\overline{(m,1)}$ and $\overline{(m',1)}$ if $m-m'\in3\Z$, we obtain the degeneration of a genus 1 curve into a cycle of three $\P^1$.
 At the level of the fans, we have three natural maps inducing vertical, horizontal and diagonal morphisms $X_{\Sigma'}\to X_\Sigma$, which descend to the quotient.
 See Figure \ref{fdegofcurves} for the corresponding tropical curve.

 The behavior of the prelog Chow ring of this family under base change is informative.
 Let $C=\mathrm{Spec}\, \C [[t]]$, $C' = \mathrm{Spec}\, \C [[s]]$, and consider the base change $C'\to C$ given by $t=s^r$ for some positive integer $r$.
 Denote by $\VV\to C$ the degeneration of the elliptic curve $E$ into a cycle of 3 lines.
 Denote by $\XX$ the semistable modification given by the quotient of the fan of Figure \ref{fdicexestrict}, with central fiber $X$: